 PUT UP SIGNS AND REMINDERS

-There are many reasons why people don’t wash their hands, clean up behind themselves, or practice good hygiene.
+Who knows why some people don’t wash their hands, clean up behind themselves, or practice good hygiene.
 Bad habits, not being trained or educated on the importance of cleaning, being distracted or tired, or just plain old forgetting could be a few of them.
 To help remind customers and employees to keep it clean to prevent cold and flu from spreading, signs and posters can help.

 Doing so can begin to create a culture of clean while helping to change behavior, promote cleanliness, and keep your facility safe.
 No matter how diligent you are with your cleaning, sanitizing, and disinfecting efforts, all it takes is one infected person sneezing or touching a surface to destroy the virtue of all of your hard work.

-Help people to keep areas clean by posting signs and posters listing specific hygiene tips to help prevent the spread of germs – make your signs fun and visual to be noticed more.
+Help people to keep areas clean by posting signs and posters with specific hygiene tips to help prevent the spread of germs – make your signs bold and prominent so they are noticed.

-Some helpful signs to keep your facility safe could include the following reminders:
+Possible signs to keep your facility safe include the following:

-- Encourage proper handwashing with warm water and soap for at least 20 seconds.
+- Encourage proper handwashing with soap and water for at least 20 seconds.

-Overall, maintaining a clean, healthy, safe environment isn’t only a good business practice, it’s the right thing to do.
-With several record-breaking flu seasons occurring in the past nine years, more people are at risk of becoming very sick than ever before.
-But with these simple tips, you can prevent cold and flu viruses from infecting your customers and employees this year, next year, and beyond.
+Maintaining a clean, healthy, safe environment isn’t only a good business practice, it’s the right thing to do.
+With several record-breaking flu seasons occurring in the past decade, more people are increasingly at risk of becoming sick than ever before.
+With the above tips you can do your part to help stop the spread of cold and flu viruses amongst your customers and employees in your facility.